araujosnathan/api-testing-supertest-mocha-chai/README.md

 Hey,

-Let's go to create a simple project for API Testing using Supertest + Mocha + Chai. </br>
+It's a simple project for API Testing using Supertest + Mocha + Chai. </br>
 First of all, you have downloading/clone this project for your PC and to install all dependencies.
 Okay?

 Do you have NODE installed?
 If not, you can know how to install in this link: https://nodejs.org/en/download/</br>